 If you are replacing older framing, either in whole or in part, rather than building new construction entirely, you’ll also have to consider demolition costs on top of that of materials and installation.
 This “extra step” can drive up costs.

-If you’re keen for a media room, home office, or extra bedroom, the price of framing the house will go up in line with the square footage, as lumber or steel costs don’t typically come with a bulk-buying discount (unfortunately).
+If you’re keen on a media room, home office, or extra bedroom, the price of framing the house will go up in line with the square footage, as lumber or steel costs don’t typically come with a bulk-buying discount (unfortunately).
 If you want to control the cost of the framing – and the house – then you need to control the square footage and build just what you think you need without shortchanging your family, now or in the future.
 (See "Square Footage of House Plan" above.)

 If you have a basement foundation with your house plan and you want it finished, that will add to the framing cost of the house beyond the original square foot calculations of the home.
-In addition, framing basements usually presents unique challenges like guarding against water intrusion/flooding, condensation, and mold and mildew.
+In addition, framing basements usually present unique challenges like guarding against water intrusion/flooding, condensation, and mold and mildew.
 Be sure your builder is well versed in the techniques and technology of building belowground – and the costs involved.

 The type of garage you prefer for your home can influence the cost to frame your house.
 For example, there will be variable costs included for a detached garage vs attached garages, as well as how many car spaces you need.